 One knot began to equal one nautical mile.
 So if a sailboat traveled at 15 knots, it traveled at 15 nautical miles in one hour.

-There are some interesting historical reasons why sailors use the term knot instead of a mile or speed.
+There are some interesting historical reasons why sailors use the term knot instead of mile or speed.

 The Historical Reason We Use The Term Sailing Knots

 The term the sailing knot goes back to the ancient mariners who used knots to gauge how fast their boat was going by throwing a piece of wood over the vessel’s bow; they counted the amount of time that lapsed between wood passing from the stern of the boat to the bow.
-This counting the boat’s speed became known as the Dutchman’s log.
+This counting of the boat’s speed became known as the Dutchman’s log.

 By the 16th century, the sailors were using a similar method, but this time were using a rope with knots.
 The sailors would tie a rope with knots at intervals and then count the number of knots that passed from the ship’s sterns to the bow.
 The number of knots would help them to calculate the speed the ship was sailing.